 Germany is Europe’s largest software development market and Munich is Germany’s largest local economy.
-Which inevitably means there is huge demand for software development engineers and B2B services from the region’s private sector, spanning startups, SMEs and corporates.
+This inevitably means there is a huge demand for software developers and other IT specialists.
 And the demand to supply disbalance for software developers and IT specialists is well publicised.

 An article in Handelsblatt outlines the severity of the situation: